-B. Resorts and Hospitality Division
+2. Resorts and Hospitality Division

-Country Heights' Hospitality Division carries three international award-winning brands, namely Palace of the Golden Horses, Mines Wellness Hotel (currently known as Philea MINES Beach Resort) and Borneo Highlands Resort.
-Through this Division the Group offers the best in hospitality, fine and casual dining, leisure, recreational, health and wellness centres, confectionary, and fitness.
+The Hospitality Division carries three international award-winning brands: Palace of the Golden Horses and Mines Wellness Hotel through this Division the Group offers the best in hospitality, fine and casual dining, leisure, recreational activities, health and wellness centers and fitness.

-C. Exhibition and Convention Division
+3. Exhibition and Convention Division